 It's important to know the size of your business before signing up to a new agreement.
 If you go in blind, you could end up being overcharged.

 Are energy deals with no standing charge available?

-Most energy suppliers will insist on a daily commercial gas or electricity standing charge.
-Therefore, if you are looking to enter a new business energy deal, it is highly likely that you will have to pay.
+Most energy suppliers insist on a daily commercial gas or electricity standing charge.
+Therefore, if you’re looking to enter a new business energy deal, it is highly likely that you have to pay.

 What are the pros and cons of no standing charge business energy deals?

-For example, one advantage of a no standing charge business gas deal is that you only pay for the gas that you use.
+For example, an advantage of a no standing charge business gas deal is that you only pay for the gas that you use.
 This is particularly useful for seasonal businesses that may not operate at all for long periods of the year.

 This contrasts with a deal featuring a standing charge, where you’d pay this fee every day, whether or not you’re actually using any gas.

 However, as unit costs are likely to be higher, you'd be paying more for each unit of gas than you would on a package that includes a standing charge.